Last Updated: 07/27/2021

-As of June 7, Ecuador is reporting under 1,000 COVID-19 cases a day and falling, almost half of the number reported in May.
-Also as of June 7, Ecuador had fully vaccinated nearly 8% of its population of 16.9 million people.
-The government has lifted the nighttime curfew and movement restrictions.
-Other restrictions have remained in place, with theaters, beaches, gyms and other nonessential business still closed.
-Masks are required, and malls and restaurants are open at half capacity.
+As of July 18, Ecuador is reporting an average of 1,122 cases of COVID per day, a decrease from peak numbers reported in early May.
+Ecuador has fully vaccinated nearly 24% of its population of 16.9 million people, up from 8% in June.
+The government has instituted new restrictions in some areas due to the presence of the new Delta strain of COVID-19.
 Hospitals continue to struggle as they deal with the number of cases.
 With many businesses still closed, increased poverty and unemployment remain a pressing concern.

 Nearly all Compassion centers are closed to on-site activities, though a few are able to welcome small groups of children and youths.
 Church staff members continue to provide emotional and spiritual support by making regular phone calls to families, and a number of centers are conducting their ministry through home visits.
-Center workers have been able to deliver over 840,000 food packs and 304,000 hygiene kits and have provided medical support to more than 23,000 individuals since the pandemic began.
+Center workers have been able to deliver almost 907,000 food packs and over 349,000 hygiene kits and have provided medical support to almost 29,000 individuals since the pandemic began.